bloomreach/experience-react-sdk/README.md

 ## Server-side rendering

 For server-side rendering (e.g. using [Next.js](https://github.com/zeit/next.js)) you need to fetch the Page Model API server-side and supply it as a prop to `<CmsPage>`.
+If you want to have full control over the request on every page load you have to set `noFetch` to true on the `<CmsPage>` component.
 Apart from this the usage is the same as with client-side rendering.

 The helper function `getApiUrl()` can be used to generate the Page Model API URL using the current request.